-The "LED's Behavior" section of the various user guides identifies how the TOE communicates to the user the results of a successful or failed self-test.
+The "LED's Behavior" section of [P] identifies how the TOE communicates to the user the results of a successful or failed self-test.
 This section also states that the user can attempt to resolve a self-test error by restarting the TOE, and specifically refers to the self-test as a "power up self test."
 From this, there is sufficient information for the user to understand that a self-test may be manually executed by powering on or restarting the TOE.
-TOE switch models do not have a separate 'restart' button or option; in this case a restart is achieved by unpowering and re-powering the TOE.
+The TOE does not have a separate 'restart' button or option; a restart is achieved by unpowering and re-powering the TOE.